MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-types-and-scope.md

 For apps provided by Embed ISVs, installation is handled by the Embed ISV partner.

 ### Behavior on environment upgrade

-Global apps are preserved on upgrade for both Production and sandboxes.
+Global apps are preserved on upgrade for both production and sandbox environments.

 #### AppSource apps